INTRODUCTION

 - "I've just come from the observatory and I can tell you for sure that the comet exists."

-The tramp's face brightened, and he burst out in hoarse laughter.
+The vagrant's face brightened, and he burst out in hoarse laughter.

 - "Yes!
 Have you seen it?
 Excellent, so I'm not waiting in vain."